FabPei/Find-Founder-CEO-in-imprint-ENG-GER-/README.md

-# Finds the name of a founder/CEO in the imprint (GER/ENG supported)
+# Find the name of a founder/CEO in the imprint (GER/ENG supported)
 This small script retrieves the names of founders/CEO (Gründer/Geschäftsführer) from websites.

 Process: